qureshinomaan/Generate-Occupancy-Maps/README.md

 Using pre-trained Deep Learning models and Transformations for generating occupancy maps.

 ## Note
-If you find any difficulty in using the system, please feel free to create an issue.
-This is a work in progress and I will keep making changes to the repository.
+If you find any difficulty in using some notebook or script, please feel free to create an issue.
+This is a work in progress and I will keep making changes to the repository for a while.

 ## Occupancy Maps
 Occupancy Grid Mapping refers to a family of computer algorithms which address the problem of generating maps from noisy and uncertain data.